jbjzeehad/jbjzeehad/README.md

 <h3 align="center">Hey!
 Nice to see you</h3>

 <p align="center">I'm Jubayer from Dhaka, Bangladesh.
-A self-taught and hard-working person with a huge love and passion for Full Stack Software Engineering.
-Currently, I'm open to work and employment opportunities.</p>
+A self-taught and hard-working person with a huge love and passion for Full Stack Software Engineering.</p>

 <p align="center"><a><img src="https://komarev.com/ghpvc/?username=jbjzeehad&label=Profile%20views&color=0e75b6&style=flat"/></a></p>

-- 🌱 *I’m currently focused on Full-Stack roadmap.*
-- 🔭 *Working on some projects and learning new technologies.*
+- 🌱 *I’m currently Working on some projects and learning new technologies.*
-- 💬 *Ask me - jbjaman98@gmail.com or share your thoughts.*
 - 🗣️ *" Consistency is the key! "*
 - 👆 *Social links to reach me closely.*